 It's not as colorful as Damnoen Saduak, but the locals love it for its delicious food.
 I've decided this was the place for me.
 As much as I wanted to take beautiful photographs, I thought it would be a change to make my stomach happy this time.

 Amphawa floating market fed me like a queen.
 Food was cheap and abundant, which was hard for me to stick to my budget.
 I spent most of my spare cash in this market because everything just looked so good!
 I didn't even realize it until I left.

-My favorite of all was the freshly-made pad thai (no picture, was too hungry to bother) and the scrumptious coconut balls placed in banana leaves.
-The milk tea, as usual, was just perfect for the hot and humid afternoon!
+My favorite was the freshly-made pad thai (I don't have a picture, too hungry to bother) and the tasty coconut balls in banana leaves.
+The milk tea, as usual, was perfect for the hot and humid afternoon!

-Nothing makes me happier than stumbling upon quirky little shops and meeting quirkier owners.
-I stepped into one of the little shops and realized the prices were not that bad!
-I was able to buy a custom-painted pair of shoes for 300 Baht only.
+Nothing makes me happier than stumbling upon quirky little shops and encountering even quirkier owners.
+I stepped into a shop and was amazed that the prices were so inexpensive!
+I was able to buy a custom-painted pair of shoes for only 300 Baht.

 Most people had gone home with a full belly, but I stayed to explore the market.
 People were washing their dishes on the murky water.
 The boats, emptied of food, were ready to leave.
 And when the canal cleared up, the children took over, jumping into the water and laughing as they ran back up the bridge.
 It was entertaining to watch them.
 It reminded me of my childhood when my siblings and I played in the pool all day.